Core Beliefs

 THE HOLY SCRIPTURES

 We believe and teach there is one living and true God, eternally existing in three equal persons—Father, Son, and Holy Spirit.
-Though these possess the same divine nature and attributes, they are distinct in office and activity (Deuteronomy 6:4; Matthew 28:19; 2 Corinthians 13:14).
+Though each possesses the same divine nature and attributes, they are distinct in office and activity (Deuteronomy 6:4; Matthew 28:19; 2 Corinthians 13:14).

 GOD THE FATHER